Four Marks: Modern history

-In its current and ongoing phase from 1961, the population of Four Marks more than tripled in the next fifty years, the number of dwellings quadrupling.
+In its current and ongoing phase from 1961, the population of Four Marks more than tripled in the next 50 years, the number of dwellings quadrupling.
 There were 3,893 inhabitants in 2011.
 There has been an explosion in piecemeal and large estate development in the last ten years.

 Crimean myth

-Claims have been made in Wikipedia based on a local history that Four Marks was initially settled by returning soldiers of the Crimean War, 1853–56.
+Claims have been made based on a local history that Four Marks was initially settled by returning soldiers of the Crimean War, 1853–56.
 The idea that a grateful government would give out land it did not own for a tiny selection of ordinary veterans uniquely in Four Marks is dubious.
 No supporting evidence has been found in government papers or in histories of the Crimean War.
 In the ten years to 1871, the population in Four Marks increased unremarkably to 139.
 If the small increase had been the result of the war, it would have happened before 1861 and not ten years later.
 A close examination of the occupants in 1861 shows no war-weary from Sevastopol, but a less exciting handful of fertile local families who worked the land on scattered existing farms: leaseholders, agricultural labourers, carters and a shepherd.
 The attractive Crimean story is a myth.